jmsclrk/CV/README.md

 This was an essential skill while planning all logistical, financial and technological aspects of a production, ensuring and reporting cost efficiency, building and managing a balanced team, and ensuring health and safety whilst on site.

 **Quick Study** <br>
 Picked up many new technologies and coding languages at Avado, quickly becoming autonomous and comofortable using them to a high standard.
-Led a project to determine the full legal requirements that were necessary to comply with strict French Employment Laws when sending a large number of employees, freelancers and subcontractors to France for the 2018 Ryder Cup.
-Had to quickly become well versed in the full legal requirements, working closely with Sky’s Legal and Tax departments to develop an efficient process that would fully cover the crew.
+Led a project determining and quickly becoming well versed in the full legal requirements to comply with strict French Employment Laws when sending a large number of employees, freelancers and subcontractors to work in France for the 2018 Ryder Cup.

 **Positive** <br>
 I bring a positive energy and outlook to teams that I work with.
-Remaining calm in high-stress situations, I help improve team motivation and focus on effective and timely solutions.
+I remain calm in high-stress situations, helping to restore team motivation and drive focus towards effective and timely solutions.
 I have helped resolve conflicts between team members and encouraged others who have lost confidence.

 **Adaptable** <br>
 Managing diverse production crews ranging from 20 to 250 people in Europe and the United States meant that I had to be flexible in my approach to different members of the team.
 I also needed to have an in-depth knowledge of everyone’s roles and all resources available ready to step into a number of different positions in order to counter unexpected problems.